Getting into a true crime documentary marathon is just that. A marathon, not a sprint. It requires time, dedication, and a

 When British student Meredith Kercher was found murdered in her flat, her flatmate Amanda Knox instantly fell under suspicion.
 Trial by public opinion ensued with a media obsession over Knox, her boyfriend, and their personal life.

 It's interesting to hear her side of things, but disappointing to hear not enough about the victim, Kercher.
-Nonetheless, an important watch.
+Nonetheless, a fascinating serial killer documentary to watch.

 Ted Bundy is one of the most notorious serial killers in American history.
 Combining a mixture of stock footage, talking heads, expert opinions, and, of course, tape recordings of Bundy,